javirugo/argocd-homelab/README.md

 - Base k8s objects (such as namespaces, an ingress for argocd, some secrets, a cert-manager clusterissuer, etc.)
 - Gitea
-- Hasicorp's Vault (single instance, no dev-mode)
+- Hasicorp's Vault (single instance, no dev-mode, persistant file storage...)
 - MySQL Operator and a InnoDB cluster

 ## Requirements